HediAbed/store/README.md

 * [SpringBoot](https://spring.io/projects/spring-boot) - Framwork that reduce boilerplate configuration of Spring application and running with the smallest amount of code.
 * [JPA] - A specification that defines the management of relational data in a Java application.
 * [Hibernate] - ORM and JPA implementation.
-* [postgresql](https://www.postgresql.org) - free and open-source relational database
+* [postgresql](https://www.postgresql.org) - free and open-source relational database.
+* [H2](https://www.h2database.com/html/main.html) - A database loaded in memory (I use it for tests).
-* [JavaMail] - Java API used to send and receive email via SMTP
+* [JavaMail] - Java API used to send and receive email via SMTP.
-* [thymeleaf](https://www.thymeleaf.org) - A template engine (I used it to generate Order template before sending it by email)
+* [thymeleaf](https://www.thymeleaf.org) - A template engine (I used it to generate Order template before sending it by email).
-* [MapStruct](https://mapstruct.org)- A code generation library that generates object mappers
+* [MapStruct](https://mapstruct.org)- A code generation library that generates object mappers.
-* [Swagger2](https://swagger.io/) - HTML to Markdown converter
+* [Swagger2](https://swagger.io/) -  An open-source software framework, that helps developers to document and consume REST web services
-* [Mockito] - is an open source testing framework
+* [Mockito] - An open source testing framework
+* [JUnit] - A unit testing framework for Java

 # Start project